 For starters, I’ve been getting a lot of questions from parents about all the international schools that are being established or that have existed in Djibouti.
 Three of the names are very similar, so you can see why there could be confusion.
 Please correct me if I have anything out of place in this post.
 Organizations are fluid and things like tuition and class offerings can change quickly.
 Here are your options for English based education for your children as far as I know:

 1. International School of Djibouti.
 Non-profit/non-religious.
 PreK-12.
-The office is located on Rue de Bourhan Bey, 500 meters away from Djibouti Telecom’s office and the Ministry of Education, the school will be in Haramous or Gabode, location to be announced soon.
+The school is located in Gabode 5, 500 meters away from Lycee Technique de Gabode.
+There are aboout 50 kids at school in three sections.
 Tuition starting from ~$3,500 per year.
 American curriculum.
 Expatriate teachers.
 Website: www.internationalschoolofdjibouti.org

 3. Quality Schools International: International School of Djibouti.
-I think non-profit, but in a recent forum, they said they are somehow financially autonomous from the global QSI non-profit organization?
-Non-religious.
+Non-profit/non-religious.
 PreK-8.
 Curriculum not clear to me (US or UK or their own).
 Contact their website for a location, somewhere in Haramous.
 Published tuition starting from around $20,000.
 Website: https://www.qsi.org/djibouti/djb

 4. Horn of Africa School.
 Non-profit/religious.
 Located at the Catholic Cathedral.
 Tuition around $1,000 per year (or less).
 They follow a Kenyan curriculum.
 Teachers are mostly nuns from around Africa.
 K-6.
 No website.